 Be yourself; be honest about your goals and aspirations, and you will get in.

-Here is a free statement of purpose sample you may use for formatting and structural reference, but avoid rewriting somebody else’s work.
+Here is a free statement of purpose example you may use for mastering how to write a statement of purpose and its formatting.
+Avoid rewriting someone else’s work.

-Statement of Purpose for Masters of Arts in Teaching Middle Grades Language Arts
+Statement of Purpose Example: SOP for Masters of Arts in Teaching Middle Grades Language Arts

 Checklist for a Statement of Purpose